-Brief: One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.
+One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

-Lightweight alternatives of popular Ubuntu applications
+Lightweight alternatives to popular Linux applications

 Midori is available on Ubuntu via the official repository.
 Just run the following commands for installing it:

-sudo apt install midori
+sudo apt install falkon

-It could be one of the best email clients for Linux.
-If you can live with only IMAP support on your e-mail client, you might not want to look any further.
+It could be one of the best email clients for Linux if you can live with only IMAP support on your e-mail client.
+And if that is the case, you may not need to look any further.

-Trojitá uses various techniques—on-demand e-mail loading, offline caching, bandwidth-saving mode etc. — for achieving its impressive performance.
+Trojitá uses various techniques—on-demand e-mail loading, offline caching, bandwidth-saving mode, etc. — for achieving its impressive performance.

 GDebi is totally lightweight and does its job flawlessly.
 You should even make Gdebi the default installer for DEB files.

-Installing GDebi on Ubuntu
+Installing GDebi in Ubuntu

 You can install GDebi on Ubuntu with this simple one-liner: